lgmarin/RevitParametersPlugin/README.md

 2. Isolate in View

-This option will isolate the Elements that matches the criteria, all othere elements will be hidden in a Temporary View.
+This option will isolate the Elements that matches the criteria, all other elements will be hidden in a Temporary View.

 If you want to exit this view, do a Undo (Ctrl + Z) operation.